 Etrian Odyssey II: Heroes of Lagaard/Etrian Odyssey II Untold: Knight of Fafnir

 Discovering the fate of Guild Beowulf.
 Not only did three of them suffer Death by Origin Story, by the time you reach the fifth floor, you discover that Flausgul is already dead at the Chimaera's claws, and Kurogane is fatally wounded.
 The Trust Band he gives you becomes a Tragic Keepsake.

 Depending on how you handle the Sadistic Choice, Hypatia or Agata's death.
-The only way to avoid this is by deliberately invoking What Happened to the Mouse?; otherwise, Agata either gets himself killed following your directions, or gets Hypatia killed investigating on his own.
+The only way to avoid this is by deliberately invoking What Happened to the Mouse?; otherwise, Agata either gets himself killed following your directions, or gets Hypatia killed investigating on her own.

-Seyrieddying as himself in the Armoroad ending.
+Seyried dying as himself in the Armoroad ending.
 After spending the entire game ranting and raving that his own sister is "nothing but a Deep One" and "must be destroyed", seeing him beg her for forgiveness with his last breath is pretty somber.
 Even Yggdrasil, the entity that turned him into the Knight Templar he was as the Abyssal King, feels sorry for him.

 Really, unless you unlock the Golden Ending, the endings you can normally get are very somber compared to the previous games.
 Whether you side with Armoroad or the Deep City, you're ultimately forced to kill people you once considered friends, and who genuinely believe they were doing the right thing.
-Whether its Flowdia tearfully begging Seyfried to just remember his life before becoming the Abyssal King in the Armoroad path, or your party desperatly begging Kujura to stand down in the Deep City path, its clear that your victory came at a great cost...
+Whether it's Flowdia tearfully begging Seyfried to just remember his life before becoming the Abyssal King in the Armoroad path, or your party desperately begging Kujura to stand down in the Deep City path, its clear that your victory came at a great cost...

 Etrian Odyssey IV: Legends of the Titan